 When you layer together shredded enchilada chicken with ALL THE CHEESE, tortillas, black beans and corn it’s basically a recipe for success.
 This recipe for Skillet Chipotle Chicken Enchilada Bake has been in our family for years and I’m excited to pass it on to you guys!

-You can also use that shredded Verde stye chicken we talked about a few weeks back!
-Either one works – depending on if you prefer chicken breasts or chicken thighs!
-Either one gets exponentially more delish with Old El Paso Enchilada sauce!
+You can also use that shredded Verde stye chicken we talked about years ago!
+Either one works - depending on if you prefer chicken breasts or chicken thighs!
+Quick how-to video is here!

 - 1 small jar green chiles

 - 2 chipotles in adobo chopped

 - 3 cups shredded Monterey Jack cheese

 - 6 6-inch corn tortillas

 - 1 cup fresh corn removed from the cob

 - Combine the chicken, enchilada sauce, green chiles and chipotle peppers in a heavy bottom pot over medium heat, stir everything to combine, and cook for 20 minutes until the chicken is cooked through.
 Remove the chicken, and using 2 forks, shred the chicken.
 Reserve all of the sauce.